adriwicked/meeting-availability/README.md

-# meeting-availability
+# Meeting Availability

-A python module that allows you to know available time blocks for two people to meet.
+This module allows you to know available time blocks for two people to meet.